This article has links to products and services we love, which we may make commission from.

 3. Hike the Easy but Rewarding Phemie’s Walk

-You’ll come across a variety of trees including young native oak and old confiners.
+You’ll come across various trees, including young native oak and old confiners.

-At the top is a bench with views over Loch Sunart, the water you could canoe on if you follow our recommended Ardnamurchan activities!
+At the top is a bench with views over Loch Sunart, the water you can canoe through if you follow our recommended Ardnamurchan activities below!

 4. Do a Canoe Trip at Loch Sunart

-Consider a canoe ride on the mirror-like Loch Sunart surrounded by lush hills that once mined lead and the mineral, Strontianite which is named after the town Strontian.
+Consider a canoe ride on the mirror-like Loch Sunart, surrounded by lush hills that once mined lead and the mineral Strontianite, which is named after the town of Strontian.

-This 3-hour activity is not only recommended to those who love water sports but also first-timers.
+This 3-hour activity is not only for those who love water sports but also for first-timers.

-Canoeing is a pretty straightforward gateway sport to other water-based activities which require a little more coordination such as paddleboarding.
+Canoeing is a straightforward gateway sport to other water-based activities that require more coordination, such as paddleboarding.

 We also enjoyed moments of peace.